m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-operators/common-mistakes.md

 To recover:

 - `helm delete --purge` the failed release.
-  - **NOTE**: This deletes the role binding in the domain namespace that was created by the first operator release, to give the operator access to the domain namespace.
+  - **NOTE:** This deletes the role binding in the domain namespace that was created by the first operator release, to give the operator access to the domain namespace.
 - `helm upgrade <old op release> weblogic-operator/weblogic-operator --values <old op custom-values.yaml>`
   - This recreates the role binding.
   - There might be intermittent failures in the operator for the period of time when the role binding was deleted.